Cosmological tests of sudden future singularities: Introduction

 \section{Introduction}

 Sudden future singularities of pressure \cite{SFS} (SFS or type II singularities \cite{nojiri,aps10}) are some exotic-type singularities which are allowed to occur in the universe.
 The inspiration for investigating these new types of singularity was the observation of high-redshift Type Ia supernovae (SNIa) which over the past decade has provided strong evidence that the expansion of the universe is accelerating \cite{supernovaeold} and, in particular, the further extension of these datasets \cite{supernovaenew,kowalski} which remain consistent with the dark energy existing in the form of phantom \cite{phantom} energy.
 Phantom-driven dark energy leads to a big-rip singularity (BR or type I according to \cite{nojiri}) in which all the matter is dissociated by the phantom-driven dark energy which acts as antigravity in a large and a dense universe \cite{caldwellPRL}.
 This behavior is of course different from the standard picture of cosmic evolution which allows big-bang (BB) or big-crunch (BC) standard types of singularities only.
 Besides, phantom energy violates all the energy conditions: the null ($\varrho c^2 + p \geq 0$), weak ($\varrho c^2 \geq 0$ and $\varrho c^2 + p \geq 0$), strong ($\varrho c^2 + p \geq 0$ and $\varrho c^2 + 3p \geq 0$), and dominant energy ($\varrho c^2 \geq 0$, $-\varrho c^2 \leq p \leq \varrho c^2$) (here $c$ is the speed of light, $\varrho$ - the mass density in kg m$^{-3}$, and $p$ - the pressure).
-Apart from big-rip and sudden future singularities there are numerous other types such as: generalized sudden future singularities (GSFS), finite scale factor singularities (FSF or type III) which were tested against observations in \cite{fsf}, big-separation singularities (BS or type IV) and $w$-singularities (type V) \cite{wsing}.
-They are characterized by violation of all or some of the energy conditions which results in a blow-up of all or some of the appropriate physical quantities such as: the scale factor, the energy density, the pressure, and the barotropic index (for a review see Ref. \cite{aps10}).
+Apart from big-rip and sudden future singularities there are numerous other types such as: generalized sudden future singularities (GSFS), finite scale factor singularities (FSF or type III) which were tested against observations in \cite{fsf}, big-separation singularities (BS or type IV) and $w$-singularities (type V) \cite{wsing,type0V}.
+The singularities which fall outside this classification (with perhaps a big-bang as type 0 \cite{type0V}) are curvature singularities with respect to a parallelly propagated basis (p.p. curvature singularites) which show up as directional singularities \cite{LFJ2007} and also intensively studied recently: the little-rip singularities \cite{LRip} and the pseudo-rip singularities \cite{PRip}.
+They are characterized by violation of all, some or none of the energy conditions which results in a blow-up of all or some of the appropriate physical quantities such as: the scale factor, the energy density, the pressure, and the barotropic index (for a review see Ref. \cite{aps10}).
 In fact, all of these singularities may be investigated by using the higher-order characteristics of the expansion of the universe known as statefinders \cite{statef}.